tracylv/webmirror/README.md

 Webmirror
 =========

-This is a web front end developing tool, it helps us develop the web page exactly same with design.
+*   This is a web front end developing tool, it helps us develop the web page exactly same with design.
-This tool is developed based on jquery. and also include jquery mousewheel plugin and jquery cookie plugin inside.
+*   This tool is developed based on jquery. and also include jquery mousewheel plugin and jquery cookie plugin inside.
+*   The principle of this tool is to put the design image on the top of our page, help us develop page as same as design with short time.
-**It is supported in all browsers[Firefox, Chrome, Safari, Opera, IE6, IE7, IE8, IE9, IE10, IE11].**
+*   **It is supported in all browsers[Firefox, Chrome, Safari, Opera, IE6, IE7, IE8, IE9, IE10, IE11].**

 ### Demo Screenshot:
 ![webmirror screenshot][1]
 #### How To Deploy It Into Your Page?
-Just include the webmirror.js at the bottom of your page, and then save and refresh page.
+1. *Just include the webmirror.js at the bottom of your page, and then save and refresh page.**
-![webmirror screenshot][3]
+![webmirror screenshot][2]
 if your page didn't include jquery, please also include jquery in front of webmirror.js.
 ```
 <script type="text/javascript" src="http://code.jquery.com/jquery-1.9.1.min.js" ></script>
 <script type="text/javascript" src="../webmirror.js" ></script>
 ```
+2. *Name your design image as "design.jpg" and put it in the same directory of your page.*

 #### How To Use It?
 1. **"Alt" key + mousewheel scrolldown:** increase the design layer opacity
 2. **"Alt" key + mousewheel scrollup:** decrease the design layer opacity